grayson-arendt/sparkcan/README.md

 #### Setup
 A USB to CAN adapter such as a [CANable](https://canable.io/) is required.
 This package has been tested with the [Spark MAX](https://www.revrobotics.com/rev-11-2158/) and [SPARK Flex](https://www.revrobotics.com/rev-11-2159/).

 Make sure to use [REV Hardware Client](https://docs.revrobotics.com/rev-hardware-client/gs/install) to set the `device ID` for your controllers and modify the values to match them in the examples.
 Ensure the correct motor type is set to either `kBrushed` or `kBrushless` depending on your motor, as it may damage the motor if set to the wrong type.
+This library will only work on **firmware 24.0.X**, it will not work with the new 25.0.X releases, therefore **do not update** in REV Hardware Client.

 #### Installation
 ```bash